tooevangelist/paysuper-docs/content/docs/payments/customization.md

 {{< hint info >}}
 [**After the payment**](/docs/payments/live/)

+After a successful payment, you have to fulfil the customer’s purchase.
+You can use [webhooks](ССЫЛКА) or the [Transaction log](ССЫЛКА) to accomplish the purchase.
 {{< /hint >}}

 {{< hint info >}}
 [**Testing the Checkout**](/docs/payments/testing/)

+Check your integration with PaySuper Checkout works correctly.
+Test cards can be used to create payments that produce successful and particular responses.
 {{< /hint >}}

 {{< hint info >}}
 [**Going live checklist**](/docs/payments/live/)

+Before going live inspect this checklist to ensure you've implemented all the significant setup steps.
 {{< /hint >}}

 ***